Millionaire Arms Dealer Must Pay Up or Face Prison

-Between February 2010 and March 2016, George was convicted of knowingly exporting controlled military or dual-use goods.
-On November 22, 2018, he was sentenced to two and a half years in prison at the Old Bailey.
+He was convicted between February 2010 and March 2016 for knowingly exporting controlled military goods.
+In November 2018, the Old Bailey sentenced him to two and a half years in prison.

 At Southwark Crown Court, Paul and Iris Attwater were found guilty of the same offence.
-On October 26, 2018, they each received a six-month suspended prison sentence from the same court.
+Both received six-month suspended sentences in October 2018.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.